PuruVJ/puruvjdev2/src/blog/flatten-settimeout.md

 Now you can see for yourself, this code SMELLS.
 BAD.

 The moment I wrote it, I knew it wouldn't work in long-term.
 What if I needed to an extra step of waiting and doing a Task #4?
-Or reaaranging the order.
+Or rearranging the order.

-So, I declared a utility function and it solved the problem compltely.
+So, I declared a utility function and it solved the problem completely.

 ```js
 /**